John Cottingham, MA, DPhil. (Oxon.)

 John Cottingham is the author of numerous articles on early-modern philosophy, and on moral philosophy and the philosophy of religion.
 His many books include Descartes (Blackwell, 1986), The Rationalists (Oxford University Press, 1988), Descartes’s Philosophy of Mind (Orion, 1997), Philosophy and the good life: reason and the passions in Greek, Cartesian and psychoanalytic ethics (Cambridge University Press, 1998), On the Meaning of Life (Routledge, 2003), The Spiritual Dimension (CUP, 2005), Cartesian Reflections (OUP, 2008), Why Believe?
 (Continuum, 2009), Philosophy of Religion: Towards a More Humane Approach (CUP, 2014), How to Believe (Bloomsbury, 2015), and In Search of the Soul (Princeton, 2020).

-The Philosophical Writings of Descartes (CUP, 1985-91), and his edited collections include Reason, Will and Sensation (OUP, 1994), Western Philosophy: an anthology (Blackwell, 1996; 2nd edn 2008; 3rd edn 2021), The Cambridge Companion to Descartes (CUP, 1992) and the Oxford Readings volume on Descartes (OUP, 1998).
+He is co-translator of the standard three-volume Cambridge edition of The Philosophical Writings of Descartes (CUP, 1985-91), and his edited collections include Reason, Will and Sensation (OUP, 1994), Western Philosophy: an anthology (Blackwell, 1996; 2nd edn 2008; 3rd edn 2021), The Cambridge Companion to Descartes (CUP, 1992) and the Oxford Readings volume on Descartes (OUP, 1998).
 He is also general editor of the Oxford Philosophical Texts series.
 The Moral Life, a multi-authored collection of papers honouring his work in moral psychology, ethics and the philosophy of religion, together with his replies, appeared in 2008.

 Abbreviated CV